Profiler Features and Benefits

 Low-overhead profiling: for production and test workloads at any scale

 Existing performance tools can give a powerful view, when you run them and spend the time analyzing their output, but when was the last time you ran a profiler on your production code?

-We built Allinea MAP with less than 5% runtime overhead so you can run it every day, on every change, giving you fascinating and powerful insights into the performance of real codes under real conditions.
+We built Allinea MAP with less than 5% runtime overhead - and the data files created by MAP remain small, for any size and duration of run - so you can run it every day, on every change, giving you fascinating and powerful insights into the performance of real codes under real conditions.

 Fundamental to MAP is that it shows time alongside your source code - so that bottlenecks are clearer to see, and the top-down stack view of time across all processes means its easy to navigate through the code to the parts that matter.

 As systems get larger, more and more codes are being affected by poor I/O performance.
 Often, this goes unnoticed or mislabelled as poor application scaling.
 Allinea MAP shows you exactly where your file I/O bandwidth is being used, helping to diagnose overloaded shared filesystems, poor read/write patterns and even system misconfiguration issues.